Cash-subadditive risk measures without quasi-convexity: Cash-subadditive risk measures

-with the ambiguity set $I\subset[0,1]$.
-Cash subadditivity induced by ambiguity of the discount factor was discussed in \cite{KR09} with stochastic discount factors.
-We can check that $\rho$ is a cash-subadditive risk measure, and it is generally not cash additive.
-Moreover, because of the presence of both minimum and maximum in $\alpha$-MEU, quasi-convexity does not hold for $\rho$. \end{example}
+Therefore, $\rho$ is a cash-subadditive risk measure, and it is generally not cash additive.} Moreover, because of the presence of both minimum and maximum in $\alpha$-MEU, quasi-convexity does not hold for $\rho$. \end{example}